Inference for Impulse Responses under Model Uncertainty: Monte Carlo Simulations

 It stands to reason that if evidence for a specific cointegration relation is strong, rank pre-estimation could result in more reliable inference than unrestricted OLS and may outperform the WIMP intervals which -- despite weighting down implausible ranks -- are inherently more conservative.
 We investigate this further by turning to DGP2.
 Figure \ref{cp_dgp2} displays CPs for the case of strong cointegration relations.
 Indeed, CPs implied by model selection based on AIC and BIC are much closer to the nominal level than those entailed by OLS.
 Bootstrap intervals based on unrestricted estimation can again not be considered as reliable, with minimum CPs around 60\% for both sample sizes.
 Imposing the true rank delivers CPs close to but still below the nominal level.
 As in the weak cointegration setting, the WIMP intervals again outperform all other approaches and even deliver CPs closer to nominal level than those implied by the correct rank specification.
 It is noticeable that the WIMP intervals do not produce overly conservative inference when evidence for a particular rank is strong, but result in CPs very close to the 95\% level.
 This is also reflected in the average width (over 1000 MC simulations) of the CIs displayed in Figure (\ref{width_dgp2}).
 WIMP intervals are (if at all) only marginally wider than those implied by the correct rank specification, and are even much narrower than some of the intervals based on the unrestricted model.
 Finally, note that the WIMP intervals are now also much narrower than some of the FDB bagging intervals while having superior coverage.
-Concluding, the WIMP intervals allow for meaningful inference in practical sample sizes irrespective of the degree of rank uncertainty.